akka/akka/akka-docs/src/main/paradox/typed/logging.md

 @@@

 It's also perfectly fine to use a [Logger](https://www.slf4j.org/api/org/slf4j/Logger.html) retrieved via [org.slf4j.LoggerFactory](https://www.slf4j.org/api/org/slf4j/LoggerFactory.html), but then the logging events will not include the `akkaSource` MDC value.
-This is the recommend way when logging outside of an actor, including logging from @scala[@scaladoc[Future](scala.concurrent.Future)]@java[@javadoc[CompletionStage](java.util.concurrent.CompletionStage)] callbacks.
+This is the recommended way when logging outside of an actor, including logging from @scala[@scaladoc[Future](scala.concurrent.Future)]@java[@javadoc[CompletionStage](java.util.concurrent.CompletionStage)] callbacks.

 Scala